yunseokjeon/TodayILearned/Doodle/English/Hit_Refresh.md

 Even with speculation swirling about who would succeed Steve, quite frankly, my wife, Anu, and I largely ignored the rumors.

+15p

+I worried that failing to ask these questions, and truly answer them, risked perpetuating earlier mistakes and, worse, not being honest.

+If only it were as easy as punching that little refresh button on your browser.

+hitting refresh may sound quaint,